-Once we process a claim from either you or your dentist, we will send you an explanation of benefits.
+Once we process a claim from either you or your Dentist, we will provide you with an Explanation of Benefits.
 These are not bills.
-They explain what your dentist's charges are, what we have paid to your dentist, and what you might owe out-of-pocket.
+They explain what your Dentist's charges are, what we have paid to your Dentist, and what you might owe out-of-pocket.